When your AC doesn’t work, neither do your employees

 Many of the causes of office temperature problems can be easily prevented.
 How?
 By being vigilant about preventative maintenance of your air conditioning and heating systems.

-- Your technician will replace or clean air filters and check for any other blockages that are preventing air from flowing through the system.
+- Replace or clean air filters and check for any other blockages that are preventing air from flowing through the system

-- Fan blades will be cleaned, speed adjusted if needed, and motors inspected for proper operation.
+- Clean fan blades, adjust speed adjusted if needed, and inspect motors for proper operation

-- Your tech can check the condition of the ducts and look for leaks.
+- Check the condition of the ducts and look for leaks

-- Evaporator and condenser coils will be cleaned, which helps the unit remove heat more effectively.
+- Clean coils to helps the unit remove heat more effectively

 BONUS: Did you know that HVAC preventative maintenance also prevents breakdowns and increases the life span of your equipment?
 Find out more: Air Conditioning Maintenance Doesn’t Cost.
 It Pays..